 Hmmm....what?
 Yep, you read that right.
 Aromatherapy can be great if you have lung cancer.
 First and foremost, allow me to say that I do NOT sell nor endorse any specifics brands, but I have recently purchased 2 diffusers for my home and the difference is amazing.

-A little background information. #1 – I have had lung cancer for 3 years and 10 months, surgery to remove my entire left lung and chemotherapy and currently immunotherapy.
+A little background information. #1 - I have had lung cancer for 3 years and 10 months and had surgery to remove my left lung lobe.
+I'm on chemotherapy and immunotherapy treatments.
 I usually cough several times a day.
-I can feel and hear congestion but nothing comes out. #2 – I love scents and burn soy wax melts all day.
+I can feel and hear congestion but nothing comes out. #2 - I love scents and burn soy wax melts all day.

 We found if you add 5 drops each of eucalyptus, peppermint, rosemary, and tea tree oil, within the next half hour, we were all blowing our noses and actually coughing up gunk with every cough.
 I was amazed.

 I went to bed that night without bringing the diffuser to my room and when I woke up, I really missed it.
 My nose and throat felt dry.
 I filled up the diffuser with my concoction and enjoyed my coffee while blowing my nose and clearing my chest.

 At first I was skeptical...

 It is truly amazing what this did for me.
 I'm skeptical about these kinds of things and usually ignore it, but my daughter, Maria, had been doing research on COPD for dad and came across information for lung cancer.
 A diffuser only holds approx. 300-400 mL of water and lasts approx. 4-6 hours.
 We got the bright idea to buy a cool-mist humidifier (the kind for a baby's room) and sprinkle some essential oils into that.
 Give us a few weeks to develop the appropriate measurements of oil and we will let you know the results.